 - ‘Noise reduction algorithm’ helps for reducing background noise.

-There are mainly six differences in hearing aids that you need to look out before choosing a right level of technology for you.
+There are mainly six differences that you need to look out before choosing the right level of technology for you.

-Customizability refers to the range of amplification (or frequency) that a hearing aid device can perform.
-If your hearing aid has a low number of channels, you would get less precision in hearing.
-Unlikely in advanced technology, there can be 20+ channels and a high number of channels helps in a fine precision of hearing and this also allows your hearing aid to be well programmed up to your prescription.
+Customizability refers to the range of amplification (or frequency) that a hearing device can perform.
+If it has a low number of channels, you would get less precision in hearing.
+Unlikely in advanced technology, there can be 20+ channels and a high number of channels helps in a fine precision of hearing and this also allows your device to be well programmed up to your prescription.

 The ability of a device to perform well in the noisy background

 Most of the hearing aids have the ability of binaural synchronization i.e. they communicate back & forth between themselves.
 This helps in hearing background noise and improving hearing conditions as it has four microphones instead of two microphones on both ears which are communicating with each other and hence helps in finding the better listening landscape in a noisy background.
-Premium level of technology can do this more precisely than basic one which may not perform well in a noisy background.
+Premium level of technology can do this more precisely than the basic one which may not perform well in a noisy background.

 Ease of use

-The basic level of technology may have less number of programs and may not help you in better listening in the noisy background.
+The basic level of technology may have less number of programs and may not help you with better listening in a noisy background.
 But advanced technology has a large number of programs which can help you to listen better.
-Moreover, you have to adjust settings for hearing in different environments but advanced technology does it automatically for you.
+Moreover, you have to adjust settings for hearing in different environments but advanced innovation does it automatically for you.
 It automatically turns the settings according to the environment you are in.

 Comfort in sound

-When you find yourself in a kind of environment where a harsh sound is present, a hearing aid with advanced technology helps you to get rid of those sounds by blocking them as they have advanced digital features.
+When you find yourself in a kind of environment where a harsh sound is present, a hearing machine with advancement helps you to get rid of those sounds by blocking them as they have advanced digital features.
 In contrast, a basic technology may not have such features and as a result, you’ll find it difficult to hear in a harsh sound background.